shield02/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 + 1-strncat.c - Script that concatenates two strings with max of n bytes
 + 2-strncat.c - Script that copies a string
 + 3-strcmp.c - Script that compares two strings
++ 4-reverse_array.c - Script that reveres an int array